 Some of our teachers had never taught a class before, while others are renowned experts.
 Regardless, we provide training and support to make sure that everyone has the best experience possible.

 We are looking for friendly folks with a passion for teaching and community building.
-Instructors should have around/at least five years experience as a ceramicist, and demonstrate a consistent body of work.

-Teaching experience is preferred but not required.
+Ceramics teaching experience of around 5 years experience is preferred but not required.

 Saltstone Ceramics is an Equal Employment Opportunity employer.
 All qualified candidates will receive consideration for employment without regard to race, national origin, gender, religion, disability, sexual orientation, veteran status, or marital status.